-A healthy scalp creates healthy, thick, shiny hair, so here are some things you can do as an at-home scalp treatment.
-Poor circulation, dandruff, inflammation, infection – all of these factors affect how your scalp is doing.
+A healthy scalp can help encourage healthy, thick, shiny hair, so here are some things you can do as an at-home scalp treatment.
+Poor circulation, dandruff, infection – all of these factors affect how your scalp is doing.

 Healthy From The Inside Out

-That is the Nutrafol motto.
+The Nutrafol motto!
 Hair loss can be the result of many things.
-It could come from stress, hormonal imbalance, genes, aging, over styling, illness, poor nutritional habits or thyroid illness.
+It could come from stress, hormonal imbalance, genes, aging, over styling, illness, poor nutritional habits or thyroid conditions.
 Most of the times hair loss is caused by a combination of several factors.
-That is why it is now outdated to only take vitamins as scalp treatment.
+That’s why it’s becoming outdated to only take vitamins as a scalp treatment.
 If hair loss is caused by more than a vitamin deficiency, wouldn’t it be reasonable that you also need more ingredients to address those causes?

 Nutrafol’s Tips For Stimulating Scalp Treatment

 Some natural supplements contain a mixture of several ingredients made to help you achieve a healthy scalp and beautiful hair.
-But there are things you can do at home to stimulate your hair follicles and scalp.
+Here are some things you can do at home to additionally stimulate your hair follicles and scalp.

-Some, like rosemary, horsetail, saw palmetto, aloe vera, peppermint, nettles, burdock, lavender, gingko blob and ginseng, are known to stimulate a healthy scalp.
-Use these in combination with an oil to massage the scalp; a great way to get an extra boost is to combine a couple of stimulating herbs.
+- Use Herbs: Some herbs like rosemary, horsetail, saw palmetto, aloe vera, peppermint, nettles, burdock, lavender, gingko biloba and ginseng, can help stimulate a healthy scalp.
+Use these in combination with an oil to massage the scalp – a great way to get an extra boost is by combining stimulating herbs.

-Fire up your day while stimulating your scalp with a juice, especially if it is made of beetroot, a proven scalp stimulator.
-Beetroot is shock full of nutrients, such as protein, carotenoids, vitamins B & C, calcium, iron, magnesium, potassium, and can even be used with other veggies, like cucumber.
+- Juice: Fire up your day while stimulating your scalp with a juice, especially if it is made of beetroot, a proven scalp stimulator.
+Beetroot is chock full of nutrients, such as protein, carotenoids, vitamins B & C, calcium, iron, magnesium, potassium, and can even be used with other veggies, like cucumber.

-So now you know what to put IN your body to achieve a healthy scalp and hair follicles.
-Don’t forget the outside.
+- Eat Follicle-Stimulating Foods: Zinc is one of the most important nutrients for hair growth, and you’ll find which foods contain it on our list here.
+Now you know what to put IN your body to help achieve a healthier scalp and hair follicles.
+Don’t forget the outside, though!
 Exercise, brush your hair daily – and never forget to breathe deeply.
 Our breath tends to become shallow when we are stressed.
-Taking a few moments of deep breathing can really calm you down.
+Taking a few moments of deep breathing can really help calm you down.